 Ministry of Cultural & Social Services, Nairobi, Kenya

-Responsibility: Facilitated local socio-economic development initiatives; Acted as a liaison between government and local/international non-governmental organizations; Identified viable and sustainable community projects; Co-ordinated regular meeting with communities on objectives and success of community projects; etc.
+Responsibilities: Facilitated local socio-economic development initiatives; Acted as a liaison between government and local/international non-governmental organizations; Identified viable and sustainable community projects; Co-ordinated regular meetings with communities on objectives and success of community projects; etc.

 Florida Group of Companies, Nairobi, Kenya